Well Water Home Insurance: Does Your Policy Cover the Pump & System?

 What Standard Homeowners Insurance Covers (and Skips) for Wells

 Your well pump is generally treated like any other home system.
-It falls under dwelling coverage (Coverage A) if it's located inside or attached to your home, or under other structures coverage (Coverage B) if it's in a detached pump house or shed.
-Coverage B is typically capped at 10% of your dwelling limit — so on a $300,000 policy, that's a maximum of $30,000.
+It falls under dwelling coverage (Coverage A) if it's attached to your home, or under other structures coverage (Coverage B) if it's in a detached pump house or shed.
+Wells and pumps attached to the home are typically covered under dwelling coverage when damaged by a covered peril, while detached wells or pump houses fall under other structures coverage.
+Coverage B is typically capped at 10% of your dwelling limit, so on a $300,000 policy, that's a maximum of $30,000.

 Here's the key rule: coverage only kicks in when the damage is sudden and accidental and caused by a named peril.
+Most HO-3 and HO-5 homeowners policies cover damage that happens suddenly and without warning if it's caused by a listed peril, including fire or lightning, wind, hail, ice, and falling objects.
 If your pump just stops working one day, don't expect your insurer to foot the bill.

 Covered Perils That May Protect Your Well Pump